Adelinked/weather-forcast/README.md

 5. [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API) - The Geolocation API is used to retrieve the user's location, so that it can for example be used to display their position using a mapping API.

-you can see the application deployed here : [Deployemen with Vercel](weather-forcast-iota.vercel.app)
+you can see the application deployed using Vercel (https://vercel.com) here : [Adelinked](weather-forcast-iota.vercel.app)